Rainfall Intensity vs. Rainfall Totals: Why Both Matter in the Garden - World's Coolest Rain Gauge Co.

 Why Rainfall Intensity Matters for Irrigation

-The same principle applies when watering.
-Many sprinklers can deliver water faster than the soil can absorb it.
+The same principle applies when watering your garden.
+Many sprinklers deliver water faster than the soil can absorb it.
 When this happens, water begins running across the surface instead of reaching plant roots.

 Measuring Rainfall at Home